Macau’s leader watching for good news in July on travel

 Several analysts have reported that the Macau casino sector’s weekly earnings before interest, taxation, depreciation and amortisation have actually fallen into negative territory recently.

 One sign investors are watching for, is news of resumption of China’s Individual Visit Scheme (IVS) for outbound visas allowing mainland residents from selected cities to travel to Macau and some other places.
-The scheme has been paused in January amid the emergence of the novel coronavirus linked to Covid-19 infection.
+The scheme had been paused in January amid the emergence of the novel coronavirus linked to Covid-19 infection.

 “While we remain hopeful, we are sceptical that IVSs will resume in July,” said a Monday note from brokerage Sanford C. Bernstein Ltd.